 Many routine vaccinations are available for free with the National Health Service.
-However, you may not fall into the "high risk" category.
+However, you may not be eligible for a vaccination on the NHS if you are not in a "high risk" category.
 If this is the case, and you would still like to have the vaccination, we can help.
-We also are able to source a number of vaccinations not yet available to the NHS.

 Vaccinations in the UK

 The NHS offer routine immunisations to protect us against various illnesses including measles, mumps, rubella, meningitis, tuberculosis and much more.

 You can choose to have these vaccinations done at your NHS clinic for free.
 If you would like to have them sooner, or maybe would like to have a vaccination not yet offered to you through the NHS, please get in touch.